fffasttime/MRFI/readme.md

 while the high-level network model based methods usually neglect details.
 Therefore, MRFI is designed to be an efficient and highly configurable multi-resolution network-level fault injection tool.

-Learn more from our [paper of MRFI on Arxiv](https://arxiv.org/pdf/2306.11758.pdf).
+Learn more from our [paper of MRFI on IEEE-TVLSI](https://ieeexplore.ieee.org/document/10494993) (DOI: 10.1109/TVLSI.2024.3384404).
 For other level fault injection tool, see also [Neural-Network-Reliability-Analysis-Toolbox](https://github.com/fffasttime/Neural-Network-Reliability-Analysis-Toolbox).

 ## Basic Example